Coyote

 Increasing throughout the state; most abundant in grassland habitat in northern and western Missouri.

-Coyotes live in semiopen, brushy country, along timber edges, and in open farmlands, occupying territories ranging from about 9 to nearly 30 square miles.
 Because certain coyotes develop a habit of damaging livestock and poultry, effective control focuses on these particular troublemakers.
 For nuisance control methods, contact the Department.
-Additionally, coyotes have been harvested for furs, and hunters and trappers may pursue them during furbearer season.
+Additionally, coyotes have been harvested for furs, and hunters and trappers may pursue them during the appropriate furbearer season.

-Rabbits and mice make up almost two-thirds of the coyote diet, with other animal foods and plants (such as persimmons) making up the rest.
+Rabbits and mice make up almost two-thirds of the coyote diet, with other animals and plants (such as persimmons) making up the rest.
 Coyotes eat carrion as well as prey they kill themselves.
 While 10 to 20 percent of the diet may represent a loss to humans (livestock and poultry), the rest is neutral or beneficial.

 Common and generally increasing throughout the state.